The Most Popular Responses to “How Would You Describe Your Meetings?

 You may not get to cover every single thing that you wanted to cover the first couple of times you try this.
 Within a short time, though, you will find that the major information points are being discussed quickly.
 You will also find that decisions are being made very efficiently as well.

-Instead of going around the table and asking for opinions or input, just ask a question.
+Instead of going around the table and asking for opinions or input, what a great team leader does is simply ask a question.
 Then, let people volunteer their answers.
-There will be times during any meeting that each person will “zone out.”
+There will be times during any meeting that meeting participants will “zone out.”
 (This will happen more often in a looooong and BOW-ring meeting.)
 So, if you happen to call on someone who has zoned out, you will embarrass them.
 In addition, if we call on every person, it wastes time and puts people on the spot.

 Instead, you might just ask a question of the group as a whole.
 Pause, then wait until someone answers.
 Then, say something like, “Good, let’s hear from someone else.”
 This will encourage others to jump in.
 The goal is to get everyone to speak without putting anyone on the spot.

 If there are people in your meeting who rarely speak, avoid calling on them directly.
 This will just make them more nervous.
-You might say something like, “I value the opinion of each of you, does anyone else have something to add?”
+During or near the end of the meeting, you might say something like, “I value the opinion of each of you, does anyone else have something to add?”
 Then, just look at the person you want to hear from.
 If he or she has something to say, he or she will say it if encouraged in this way.
 If he or she doesn’t, then you haven’t embarrassed the person.

 Want your meetings to be more powerful, take a look at our “More Efficient Meetings” workshop.
-It can be conducted both in-person or virtually.
+It can be conducted both in-person or in virtual meetings.